danieljprice/splash/docs/settings.rst

 -------------------

 .. image:: figs/menu-r.png
+   :width: 50.0%

 Changing the number of pixels in a rendered image
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The number of pixels in a rendered image can be set manually using the
-:ref:`sec:menu-r`, option 1 (or simply type “r1” from the main menu).
+:ref:`sec:menu-r`, option 1 (or simply type ``r1`` from the main menu).
 The
 number set is the number of pixels along the :math:`x-`\ axis.
 The
 number of pixels along the :math:`y-`\ axis is determined by the aspect
 ratio of the plot.

-As of version 1.11.1, the number of pixels used in an image is, by
+The number of pixels used in an image is, by
 default, automatically determined by the actual number of pixels
 available on the graphics device, which depends in turn on the size of
-the page (the page size can be set manually in the p)age menu – see
+the page (the page size can be set manually in the :ref:`sec:menu-p` – see
 :ref:`sec:papersize`).
-For pixel devices use of the automatic
-pixel number determination is *highly* recommended (hence why it is the
-default) to avoid interpolation artefacts in the image.
 For vector
 (non-pixel) devices such as postscript, svg or pdf, the number of pixels
 is set to :math:`1024/\textrm{n}`, where n is the number of panels
 across the page.